Pathways Planning and Supports

 Learning experiences involve local, national and global community or economic sector partners and can be on-site, virtual or blended (a combination of on-site and virtual).

-• Community Connected Experiential Learning (CCEL) projects: build collaborative relationships with community partners that focus on supporting experiential learning projects that are connected to student interests and curriculum.
+These projects build collaborative relationships with community partners that focus on supporting experiential learning projects that are connected to student interests and curriculum.
 CCEL school/classroom based projects provide students with opportunities to co-plan and co-construct inquiry-based learning projects that reflect student needs and interests.
 The Ministry of Education mandates that CCEL initiatives focus on skilled trades and technology.
 CCEL funds help to build teacher capacity in developing and implementing rich experiential learning opportunities that are community connected, based on student voice, rooted in Culturally Responsive and Relevant Pedagogy and modern learning practices.
 A variety of community-connected projects across both the elementary and secondary panels are supported.

 School College Work Initiative (SCWI) Activities

 This program supports Grades 7-12 students who participate in a one day experiential learning activity at one of the GTA colleges showcasing the various Skilled Trades and Technology based careers.
-In 2022-23, all events were in-person and included Promoting Skilled Trades and Technology (PSTT), Financial Literacy workshops, Pathways to Mentorship, Faculty of Communication, Art and Design in collaboration with local GTA Colleges.
-Students were provided with opportunities to virtually visit a variety of colleges to raise their awareness of programming available to them, particularly with respect to the trades, promotion of women in the trades, support for students with an identification and having the opportunity to engage in hands-on activities.
+In 2023-24, all events were in-person and included Promoting Skilled Trades and Technology (PSTT), Financial Literacy workshops, Pathways to Mentorship, Faculty of Communication, Art and Design in collaboration with local GTA colleges.

 York Region Skills Challenges (YRSC)